Biocompatibility Testing for Medical Devices

 European Harmonized Standards and US FDA recommend the current version of ISO 10993-1 (Guidelines for Biological Evaluation of Medical Devices) for regulatory compliance.

-The following are the vital biocompatibility testing to be followed by medical device manufacturers according to ISO 10993-1 (Biological evaluation of medical devices, Part 1: Evaluation and testing within a risk management process )
+The following are the vital biocompatibility testing for medical devices to be followed by medical device manufacturers according to ISO 10993-1 (Biological evaluation of medical devices, Part 1: Evaluation and testing within a risk management process )

 Genotoxicity is a routine protocol that has to be performed to detect the effect of a medical device in causing genetic mutation, chromosomal aberrations and or toxicity of genetic material.
 It is also committed to determining the mutagenic and clastogenic materials or compounds that may be carcinogens.